PerfectlySoft/PerfectDocs/guide/xml.md

 #### First & Last Child

-If an XML node has a child `.firstChild` and `.lastChild` can be used:
+If an XML node has a child, `.firstChild` and `.lastChild` can be used:

 ``` swift
 func firstLast() {